Finding an E-Waste Recycling Center

 Now that you know how to find certified e-waste recycling centers near you, start collecting the stuff you need to throw away.
 Of course, you don’t need to drop by at the center every time you decide to replace your phone or your laptop.
 You can make a bin just for electronic waste.
 Then, take that with you to the recycling center every few months.

 As for items with broken glass, pack them in separate containers, either in sealed boxes or bags.
-Batteries aren’t usually accepted, but you might be able to find a few organizations who will accept them for a little fee.
+Batteries aren’t usually accepted, but you might be able to find a few organizations that will accept them for a little fee.

 Before you drop off any item, make sure that it no longer has any personal information stored.
 Although most recycling centers will do this step for you as they will shred the devices into pieces, you can opt to take your own precautionary measures.